zaragholami/SplunkEnterprise/README.md

 ## **Features**

-- Install Splunk Enterprise on **RedHat, CentOS, Oracle Linux, and Ubuntu**.
+- Install Splunk Enterprise on **RedHat, Oracle Linux, and Ubuntu**.
 - Configure **All of Components**.
 - Handles **service restarts and port availability**.
 - Designed for **distributed Splunk environments**.